KraftyFX/aex/README.md

 Similar behavior as `get()` (but not identical) but gives an _approximate_ count of all the items.

 This is useful if you're writing a tool and want to make a progress bar that shows the total number of items that will be processed without actually processing them.

 ---

-# Supported Features

-AEX doesn't currently support every feature in AE.
-For information on which features are & aren't supported, see the [Supported Features document](./Supported-Features.md).

----